mvolkmann/blog/src/oci-smalltalk-article.md

 Select the first one.
 This shows that the only class that defines the selected method is `Collection`.
 Click "Collection average" in that window to see its implementation.

-The up arrow character specifies a value to be returned from a method.
+When the caret (`^`) character appears at the beginning of a statement within a method, it returns the value of the expression that follows from the method.
+When the preference "Show ST-80 Assigments" is selected, the caret character is rendered as an up pointing arrow.

-This method returns the result of sending the message `mean` to `self` which is the `Collection` instance.
+The `average` method returns the result of sending the message `mean` to `self` which is the `Collection` instance.
 Double-click "mean" to select it and press cmd-b to "Browse it".
 This opens a new window that shows the method implementation